coli-saar/math-foundations-code/README.md

 If you get the error "heroku does not appear to be a git repository", register Heroku as a Git remote with `heroku git:remote -a foundations-math`.

+If the log says "no web processes running", spin up a dyno with `heroku ps:scale web=1`.